Skip to Content

 • The child’s preferences, depending on their age and maturity

-Questions About Child Custody?
+Questions About Child Custody in Cary?
 We Have Answers.

 Settling your child custody case may be one of the most emotional and complex things you must do in your lifetime.
 Recognizing this, our team at Vaclavek Hartman Vaclavek is here to not only provide legal services but emotional support at every step.
 Whether you are in the middle of a custody dispute or know that you must settle one in the near future, partner with us.
 As our client, you can expect us to be available when it matters most, empower you with information about your legal options, and advocate fiercely for you and your loved ones.